Why Do I Feel Bloated All the Time?

 This is a bad habit for several reasons:

-- It takes the brain almost half an hour to feel satisfied after eating.
+- Takes the brain almost half an hour to feel satisfied after eating.

-- It causes you to eat more than necessary.
+- Causes you to eat more than necessary.

-Breaded, battered, buttered and deep fried, this describes many peoples’ diets.
+Breaded, battered, battered and deep fried, this describes many peoples’ diets.
 Fried foods slow down the digestion of fats which increases bloating after meals.